fylgja/site/src/components/card.md

 ## Config

-As with almost all of our components.
+As with almost all of our components,
 CSS variables can be configured to add your own look/style.

 Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Here are the following SCSS variables can you modify.

 ```scss
 $enable-card-link: true !default;